 The Task Force membership represents the Spokane River community.
 Membership in the Task Force is intended to encompass a wide field of expertise, community interest, and support a transparent process.
-Membership in the Task Force will include the following groups:
+Membership in the Task Force will include the following-categories of groups defined below and will consist of voting members and non-voting participants.
+Voting members are determined based on the following: